rachelcracknell/AWS_base_guide/aws_cloud_guide.md

       ![step4](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/attach_policy_register_thing.jpg)

-    Also download "Amazon Root CA 1" from [here](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs).
+    Also, download "Amazon Root CA 1" from [here](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs).

     Once you have downloaded the credentials, you will need to place them in the [`aws_credentials.h`](https://github.com/ARMmbed/mbed-os-example-for-aws/blob/master/aws_credentials.h) file of this example.

     The example includes a python script to automate converting the credentials you downloaded from AWS into C-compatible arrays/strings.
-First, create a new folder in the project to store your credential files, eg: `mkdir aws-credentials`.
-Copy the previously-downloaded credential files into this subdirectory.
+First, create a new folder in the project to store your credential files, e.g.: `mkdir aws-credentials`.
+Then, copy the previously downloaded credential files into this subdirectory.

-    Then, you can run the script to automatically generate the necessary code from the credentials:
+    Finally, you can run the script to automatically generate the necessary code from the credentials:

     ```
     python aws-cert-converter.py aws-credentials